rippedpiracy/site/docs/Scene/scene-glossary.md

 **Repack[1]**

-When a Scene Group re-releases their own older release if it gets nuked for whatever reason.
+When a Scene Group releases a fixed version of one of their older releases after it gets nuked for whatever reason.

 **Repack[2]**